WPKN Archives Archive Feed: cultureArchived radio content

 <p>Octopus’s Garden <br />

-Rockabye Baby! lullaby renditions of beatles songs</p>http://archives.wpkn.org/http://archives.wpkn.org/bookmarks/listen/148292Sat, 28 May 2016 11:01:00 GMTLive Culture- Episode 13
+Rockabye Baby! lullaby renditions of beatles songs</p>https://archives.wpkn.org/https://archives.wpkn.org/bookmarks/listen/148292Sat, 28 May 2016 11:01:00 GMTLive Culture- Episode 13

 <p>This month’s guests are artist <strong>Mohamad Hafez</strong> who has an exhibit at <strong>Real Art Ways</strong>, Hartford, and <strong>Robyn Shapiro</strong>, deputy director of the <strong>Lowline</strong>, a project taking place in Manhattan to create the world’s first underground park.</p>